Clewsy/temp0/README.md

 	- http://temp0/humi
 	- http://temp0/h

-I made a custom PCB and put everything in an enclosure with a transperant lid so as to show off the special Pro Trinket I've had sitting in a drawer for six years!
+All components are on a custom PCB and inside an enclosure with a transperant lid so as to show off the special-edition HackADay 10-year anniversary Pro Trinket!

 More info can be found [here][link_clews_projects_temp0].